Walediwura/node-js-tutorial-app/README.md

 1. Run 'nodemon app.js' command in app folder on terminal to start the app.

-2. Supply desired information in as path parameter:
+2. Supply desired information in as a path parameter:

    i.e : localhost:3000/user/<name>/<age>/<sex>